Anesthesiologist Assistant Studies (M.S.)

 Understanding Holistic Application Reviews

 Many factors are considered in the holistic review of the application, interview and admissions process.
 They may include the following: academics, communication skills, letters of recommendation, problem-solving skills, professionalism, work experience, degree earned, research, volunteer service, interview performance, attitude, timeliness and other factors.
-These help differentiate applicants that possess the highest likelihood of succeeding as part of the health care team.
+These help differentiate applicants who possess the highest likelihood of succeeding as part of the health care team.
 No assurances or guarantees are given or implied based on the completion of the prerequisites or achieving a high level of academic performance.

-Admissions Requirements
+Admission Requirements

 Courses